Moreholidays December Bacon Day

 How to Celebrate Go Caroling Day

-• Warm up your vocal cords.
+• First, warm up your vocal cords.

 • Put on warm weather gear.